Decode binary low-density parity-check data with GPU

 If the input signal is a MATLAB array, then the output signal is also a MATLAB array.
 In this case, the System object handles data transfer between the CPU and GPU.

 If the input signal is a gpuArray, then the output signal is also a gpuArray.
 In this case, the data remains on the GPU.
 Therefore, when the object is given a gpuArray, calculations take place entirely on the GPU and no data transfer occurs.
 Passing gpuArray arguments provides increased performance by reducing simulation time.
-For more information, see Establish Arrays on a GPU in the Parallel Computing Toolbox documentation.
+For more information, see Establish Arrays on a GPU (Parallel Computing Toolbox) in the Parallel Computing Toolbox documentation.

 Define and set up your binary low-density parity-check decoder object.
 See Construction.